Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 Tip #9 – Quality over Quantity

-Focus on quality over quantity.
+Focus on quality over quantity when using Pinterest for blogging.
 You should Pin thoughtfully and with purpose.
 Don’t Pin just to Pin.
 Pin high-quality Pins that provide value.
 Keep that front and center in your mind when you’re creating content and Pins for that content.
 Also, think about it when you’re re-Pinning other people’s Pins.

 What message are you trying to get across with your Pins?
 And how will they help your audience?
 When you’re designing a Pin or re-pinning someone else’s Pin, ask yourself what value the Pin and the information it links to will provide for your audience.